-This lesson introduces students to the concept of philanthropy.
-As a class, they brainstorm possible ideas for the word philanthropist.
-The students will learn that even young people can be philanthropists.
-The following lessons lead to students planning a fundraiser.
+This lesson introduces young people to the concept of philanthropy as giving time, talent, or treasure for the common good.
+They learn that even young people can be philanthropists.
+The following lessons lead young people to plan a fundraiser.

 - Chart paper and markers

 Write the word PHILANTHROPIST on chart paper.
-Have the students repeat the word several times together.
+Have the children repeat the word several times together.
 This optional "Philanthropy Cheer" activity plays with the big word (and breaks the word into beginning, middle, and end).

-Introduce essential question, "What is a philanthropist?"
+Introduce the essential question, "What is a philanthropist?"

 Strand PHIL.I Definitions of Philanthropy